johanmz/MultiFMBerry/audio/AUDIO.md

 With the help of UDEV rules, fixed ALSA card names can be assigned to USB ports.
 This prevents mingling your audio streams after reboots or plugging in/out USB sound cards.

 ### Step 1
-First, check the device path for each of your USB sound cards by running the command below and then plugging in your USB devices one by one.
-Copy each device path to a text editor, you'll need that in the next step.
+First, check the device path (DEVPATH) for each of your USB sound cards by running the command below and then plugging in your USB devices one by one.
+Copy the value of each device path to a text editor, you'll need that in the next step.

 ```
 pi@multifmberry:~ $ udevadm monitor --kernel --property --subsystem-match=sound